pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/Trace/Index.md

    <img src={DataAfterExecution} alt="Data After Execution" class="myResponsiveImg"/>
    </div>

-&gt; **Error messages**: If an error or exception occurs during execution, the trace can provide information about the error message, stack trace, and relevant contextual details to aid in debugging and troubleshooting.
+ **Error messages**: If an error or exception occurs during execution, the trace can provide information about the error message, stack trace, and relevant contextual details to aid in debugging and troubleshooting.
-&gt;